Comunidades of Goa: Limited role

 The sole official function of the comunidades, currently, is to parcel out their land at government-approved rates.
 However, supporters of the comunidade movement, have been waging a determined, if small, campaign to safeguard what they see as their rights, and continue to fight against the erosion of the comunidade system in Goa, by, for example, bringing land ownership lawsuits.
 In 2004, the Goa Su-Ray Party issued a polemic supporting the comunidades.

 The Goa Daman and Diu Agricultural Tenancy Act, 1964, passed in the 1964 by the then Maharashtrawadi Gomantak Party government, extended the tenancy rights of the tenants to lands from the comunidade, for the payment of a quit-rent called the comunidade foro.
 This has resulted in most field property of the comunidades passing into private hands, and erosion of the comunidades as a whole.

 Thus at present most of comunidade land is in the hills, which is either uncultivated or given over to cashew plantations, to tenants.
 Uncultivated comunidade land draws squatters who develop shanty towns.

 In the populous and well-developed central coastal parts of the state, almost all the land that once belonged to the comunidades has been allotted to tenants or taken over for industrial purpose by the government.

-There are provisions under Code of Comunidade (a Legislative Enactment No. 2070 dated 15 April 1961) to take action against illegal encroachments, however action is usually not taken.
+There are provisions under the Code of Comunidade (a Legislative Enactment No. 2070 dated 15 April 1961) to take action against illegal encroachments; however, action is usually not taken.